AbdoTW/Linux/README.md

 </p>

 ## Commands
-Has almost of linux commands and explaination
+- Alomst linux commands
+- notes with each command

 ## kmonad
-My kmonad config and steps to setup kmonad on your system
+- Step to step to setup kmonad in your system
+- My kmonad config.kbd

 ## GitHub
-Explain commands on github such as branching and basic commands such as commit ,push,pull, and more !
+-Basic github commands
+-Usecases and conflicts with some commands

 ## Jupyter_virtual_environment
-Steps to create virtual environment on linux and use it as default jupyter notebook
+-Step to step to create virtual environment
+-Use this environment as default and run notebooks on it